510: The Painted Hills

 Hey, isn’t that the song that Big Bird sang about the alphabet?

 Big Bird is a character on the classic children’s television show Sesame Street, which has aired on PBS since 1969.
-He sings a song titled “Abcdefghijklmnopqrstuvwxyz,” in which he mistakes the alphabet for one long word, pronounced “(ab-cud-ef-gï)(jek'l-m'nâp-kwûr)(stööv-wik-ziz).”
+He sang a song in 1970 titled “ABC-DEF-GHI,” in which he mistook the alphabet for one long word, pronounced “(ab-cud-ef-gï)(jek'l-m'nâp-kwûr)(stööv-wik-ziz).”
 (Pronunciation key courtesy of Wikipedia.)
+The song has been reused in several episodes since then.

 Alive.
 My Side of the Mountain.
 The Eiger Sanction.

 This is a series of films in which mountains play a prominent role.
-Alive (1993) is a film in which a Uruguayan rugby team’s plane crashes in the mountains, and the survivors are forced to eat the bodies of their dead teammates.
+Alive (1993) is a film in which a Uruguayan rugby team’s plane crashes in the mountains, and the survivors are forced to eat the bodies of the dead to stay alive.
 My Side of the Mountain (1969) is about a young boy who runs away to the mountains after his family cancels their planned vacation.
 The Eiger Sanction (1975) stars Clint Eastwood as an assassin who joins a mountain climbing team in which one member is the Russian killer he has been assigned to eliminate.

 [Sung.]
 She ran calling Wildfire ...

-This is a line from the song “Wildfire,” performed by Michael Martin Murphy.
+This is a line from the song “Wildfire,” performed by Michael Martin Murphey, about a woman who dies searching for her horse during a blizzard.
 Sample lyrics: “Oh they say she died one winter/When there came a killing frost/And the pony she named Wildfire/He busted down his stall/And in a blizzard he was lost./She ran calling Wildfire.”
 (Thanks to Chris Kee for identifying the artist who originally performed this song.)

 There’s trouble on the Mackenna’s Gold set!